indieocean/TiFramework/README.md

     	{ title: 'Test', hasChild: true }
     ];

-Put a table with data in an already created winow
+Put a table with data in an already created window

     $(main_window).tableView({data: data});